techyg/VzBot/README.md

 2020 Endscap - Mellow Fly 330 Remix.stl: The stock parts for the 2020 covers are too long and hit the bolt.
 I created the remix that will work with the Mellow Fly extrusion.
 You will need to print 8 of these.

 VzHextrudort_Motor_Spacer_v1.stl: This helps insulate the motor the heat.
 I ran into an issue where my motor was causing lower temp filament (PETG) to deform/clog in the extruder due to excessive heat.
 This is only .5mm thick- print this at a low layer height (.1mm is what I used).
+I remixed this, original part is from Thingiverse. https://www.thingiverse.com/thing:5777803

 # Config & Slicer Files